Make time to make something

 your questions

-• $350/person
+• 6-week sessions cost $350/person

 • JuliArt Clay Studio tucked away in the warehouses behind the storefronts at 8700 Long Point Road.
 Drive down Ojeman Road (east side of the storefronts), and look for the third driveway on the left near the wood fence.
 We’re in Suite 409.